 - In children, allow their immune system to work.
 Playing outside and with other kids exposed their immune systems to various types of bacteria and exercises its ability to fight them off.

 - Use natural topical eczema treatments.
 Ointments containing comfrey, plantain, and calendula are good for all ages and can moisturize and heal eczema naturally.

-- Internal herbs.
+- Botanical Medicine.
 Consume natural herbs such as Quercetin and licorice extract to heal your gut.

 - Include a vitamin D supplement.
 Low vitamin D has been linked to eczema in studies for both children and adults.
 Sardines, eggs, and salmon are examples of foods high in vitamin D.

-Naturopathic doctors in Maryland help to support and educate patients to activate their own self-healing mechanisms within their bodies.
-The whole-body approach accounts for each organ functioning together optimally.
-Unlike traditional medicine, naturopathy provides a complete, specialized, and well-planned approach that uses modern science and medicinal forms from nature.
+Naturopathic doctors in Maryland help to support and educate patients’ health concerns to activate their own self-healing mechanisms within their bodies.
+Men and women’s health needs can vary, and a whole-body approach is best for individual optimal health results.
+The whole-body approach accounts for each organ functioning together optimally, ideally for your entire life.
+Unlike traditional medicine, naturopathy provides a complete, specialized, and well-planned patient care approach that uses modern science and medicinal forms from nature to empower patients with the knowledge to take care of their overall health and well-being.
+If you’re looking for an eczema-licensed naturopathic doctor in the Olney, MD area, we can help.
 Give us a call today at Second Nature Health where we serve all of the Olney, Maryland populations.